Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Results

 \subsubsection{Advantages of the U-Net convolutional architecture}

 \textbf{U-Nets vs. fully-connected NNs}

-CNNs take advantage of local spatial coherence in the input, enabling them to have fewer weights as some parameters are shared.
-Nearby nodes of the FEM mesh show strong local correlation and CNNs leverage this fact.
-If we had to use a feed-forward nerual network, number of latent parameters of the network will be far more in number as compared to CNN.
+U-Nets leverage the fact that nearby nodes of the FEM mesh show strong local correlation, and provide computationally efficient topology that is able to capture non-linearities.
+However, if we had to use a fully connected neural network to capture these non-linearities, the number of latent parameters of this network would be significantly larger as compared to that of the U-Net.

-3D beam example in Figure~\ref{3d_data}, it has 12096 dof, so consider a simplest feed-forward network without any hidden layer and having 12096 units in output and input layer respectively.
-Because of absence of hidden layer, this network corresponds to the linear approximation of the force displacement relationship.
-In order to have the best linearised approximation, we initialise trainable parameters of feed forward network with the inverse of the stiffness matrix.
-Table~\ref{CNN_MLP} shows that the simplest feed forward network (which is an in-accurate assumption) takes more than $\times1.5$ parameters than the deterministic CNN.
-In order to do a better (a non-linear approximation), one needs to use a multi layer feed forwarded network, which will have much more number of parameters and hence proportionally training time will be significantly high.
-Hence choice of CNN makes complete sense particularly for finer mesh problems.
+To show this effect, we consider the simplest fully connected network, with only input and output layers, without no hidden layers nor activation functions, as a surrogate model for the 3D beam example (as in Figure~\ref{3d_data}).
+This example has 12096 dof, so the dimension of the input and output layer is 12096 each.
+Because of the absence of hidden layer/activation functions, this network is only able to capture a linear response of the force-displacement relationship.
+In order to have the best-linearised approximation, we initialise trainable parameters of the fully connected network with the inverse of the FEM stiffness matrix.
+Table~\ref{CNN_MLP} shows that the fully connected network (which is an inaccurate assumption) has $1.5$ more parameters than the deterministic U-Net, while the accuracy is greatly reduced.
+In order to do a better (non-linear) approximation, one would need to use a multi-layer fully connected network, which would require even more parameters, and hence the training time would be significantly higher.
+Hence, the choice of U-Nets makes complete sense, in particular for complex non-linear problems.

 \textbf{Effect of DOF ordering}